openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Batch Credential Response {#batch-credential-response}

-Batch Credential Response behaves similar to Credential Response.
-The response for each request within the `credential_requests` of the Batch Credential Request may be either immediate or deferred.
-Therefore, the Credential Issuer MAY be able to immediately issue the requested Credentials or MAY respond with a `transaction_id` parameter to the Client to be used later to receive a Credential when it is ready.
+The Batch Credential Response behaves similarly to the Credential Response.
+Each response to the requests within the `credential_requests` of the Batch Credential Request can be either immediate or deferred.
+Consequently, the Credential Issuer MAY immediately issue the requested Credentials or MAY provide a `transaction_id` parameter to the Client, which can be used later to retrieve the Credential once it is ready.

-In case that all requests are responded with a `transaction_id`, the Issuer MUST use the HTTP status code 202 (see Section 15.3.3 of [@!RFC9110]), otherwise the status code 200 is used for a successful Batch Credential Response.
+If all requests are responded to with a `transaction_id`, the Issuer MUST use the HTTP status code 202 (as detailed in Section 15.3.3 of [@!RFC9110]).
+If not, the HTTP status code 200 MUST be used for a successful Batch Credential Response.

 The Batch Credential Response may be encrypted if the `credential_response_encryption` object was present in the request, see (#credential-response) for details.
 If the Credential Response is not encrypted, the media type of the response MUST be set to `application/json`.